SaaS Security Audit Checklist: Best Practices and Principles

 - Putting the system down;

-Typically, after such an audit, they send a 60-page report for correction.
-Also, every month we receive about 10-15 reports of hacking attempts.
+Typically, they send a 60-page report for correction after such an audit.
+Also, we receive about 10-15 notifications of hacking attempts every month.

-A competently performed audit is a very effective measure for finding weaknesses in the SaaS and its server.
-It is extremely rare that the test is passed completely, usually, some detail is overlooked by the developers.
-But even if the web resource could not be hacked, this is still a result - now its owner will definitely be able to sleep peacefully.
+A competently performed audit effectively finds weaknesses in the SaaS and its server.
+The test is rarely passed completely, and the developers usually need to pay more attention to some details.
+But even if the web resource could not be hacked, this is still a result - now its owner will be able to sleep peacefully.

-Working on a large number of projects from the very beginning, our dedicated development team is used to taking into account what security measures need to be followed in order to minimize attempts to hack your project in the future.
-Therefore, if you still have questions and or have a desire to entrust us with the safe custom development of your idea, Ardas is ready to help you!
+Working on many projects from the very beginning, our dedicated development team is used to taking into account what security measures need to be followed to minimize future attempts to hack your project.
+Therefore, if you still have questions or want to entrust us with the safe custom development of your idea, Ardas is ready to help you!